-Responsible Together Authentic eosta Healthy, fair & organic Bringing clients and suppliers closer together Industry innovation nature & The Sustainability Flower Nature & More transparency Nature & More's unique grower story HR 3D Leadership Deliver 3D Leadership Dance 3D Leadership Dream
+Responsible Together Authentic eosta Healthy, fair & organic Making the supply chain more transparent Innovation nature & more Nature & More assessment Nature & More transparency Nature & More's unique grower story HR 3D Leadership Deliver 3D Leadership Dance 3D Leadership Dream

-Sustainability is part of Eosta's DNA.
-This is why the principles of sustainability; thinking and acting for healthy people and planet in the long run, are an important aspect of our human resource strategy as well.
+Sustainability is in Eosta's DNA.
+This is why the principles of sustainability; thinking and acting for the long term, are an important aspect of our human resource strategy as well.
 Eosta's HR policy is divided in three levels: dream, dance and deliver.
 The first level, dream, starts with every individual's unique story.
 How this individual then works together with others is translated to the dance level.
 Lastly, these two previously mentioned levels result in delivering a strong and responsible performance.